Radial shock wave therapy

-In recent years, it has been shown that treatment with the help of shock wave therapy can support regeneration particularly effectively for complaints of the muscles, fascia and tendon attachments.
+In recent years, it has been shown that treatment with radial shock wave therapy can be particularly effective in supporting regeneration in cases of muscle, fascia and tendon problems.

-In shock wave therapy, a device generates a pressure pulse that is transmitted to the tissue to be treated via a handle.
-The impulse wave spreads to a depth of approx. 4 cm and ensures the release of messenger substances that trigger various pain-reducing and effect-promoting reactions in the body.
-This leads to a reduction in pain and an expansion of the blood vessels, resulting in improved tissue healing.
+In shockwave therapy, a device generates a pressure pulse, which is transmitted via a handle to the tissue being treated.
+The pulse wave spreads to a depth of approximately 4 cm and releases neurotransmitters that trigger various pain-inhibiting and action-promoting reactions in the body.
+This leads to pain reduction and dilation of blood vessels, resulting in improved tissue healing.

 Shock wave therapy is indicated for the following disorders: